When others don’t love you, this is how you should love yourself.

-It’s an issue most of us experience throughout life: estranged partners, snarky bosses, bored co-workers, aloof family members and back-stabbing friends.
+It’s an issue most of us experience throughout life: estranged partners, snarky bosses, bored co-workers, aloof family members, and back-stabbing friends.

 Our desire for love, attention, approval, and acceptance from others seems to be embedded into the very fiber of what it means to be human.
 And yet more and more of us are starting to realize that waiting around for our entire lives groveling at the feet of others isn’t time well spent.

 Welcome: the self-love movement.
-Even the very thought of “self-love” send shivers down our spines because it is so foreign to us, and yet it makes so much SENSE on a visceral level.
+Even the very thought of “self-love” sends shivers down our spines because it is so foreign to us, and yet it makes so much SENSE on a visceral level.
 And yet despite how appealing learning how to love yourself more is, it seems like a Herculean task in the face of the lives we have built for ourselves.

 For example, how can you learn how to love yourself more when people label you as being selfish and neglectful?
 How can you learn how to love yourself more when your environment is positively toxic and depressing?
 How can you learn how to love yourself more when you have no positive role models?
 How, how, how?